 Our cost of service typically includes professional fees paid to our contracted VFX artists and sub-contracting charges paid for the VFX services we outsource to third parties.
 Our employee benefits expense primarily includes wages and salaries of our full-time employees, directors' remuneration and gratuity costs.
 Our cost of service and employee benefits expense taken as a percentage of our Total Income is the "Cost of service and Employee Benefits Expense as a Percentage of Revenue from operations".
-Our cost of service and employee benefits expense for Fiscal 2024, 2023 and 2022 were ₹980.53 lakhs, ₹486.01 lakhs and ₹268.70 lakhs respectively, or 48.81%, 60.43% and 69.02%, respectively of our revenue from operations.
+Our cost of service and employee benefits expense for the period ended September 30, 2024 and for the Fiscal 2024, 2023 and 2022 were ₹643.97 lakhs, ₹980.53 lakhs, ₹486.01 lakhs and ₹268.70 lakhs respectively, or 56.51%, 48.81%, 60.43% and 69.02%, respectively of our revenue from operations.